 If you want always to run that Program as administrator then Right Click on the shortcut and go to Properties and Click on Compatibility Tab.

 Then check on “Run this program as administrator” Then click on Apply / OK.

 Sometime you also might need to enable the Compatibility Mode as certain programs might not be fully compatible with Windows 7.

-Note: If the program is compatible with Windows 7 make sure you don’t enable Compatibility Mode if its enable uncheck it because it can crash the program as well.
+Note: If the program is compatible with Windows 7 or Windows 8, make sure you don’t enable Compatibility Mode if its enable uncheck it because it can crash the program as well.